 However, this first era of research focussed on partial and segmented analysis of systems, neglecting more complex sets of interactions and flows between ecosystem compartments (not only exchanges with the atmosphere).
-Research somehow neglected the role of animals in contributing to nutrient and carbon recycling to other compartments of the ecosystem like soil or crops, i.e. considering “animals in their systems”.
+Research somehow neglected the role of wild and farmed animals in contributing to nutrient and carbon recycling to other compartments of the ecosystem like soil or crops, i.e. considering “animals in their systems”, and yet there are clear examples.
+In Australia, changing dung resources thanks to import of bovine animals, has altered the provision of ecosystem services by local population of dung beetles, highlighting again the fact that ecological processes have to be studied in an holistic manner (Nichols et al., 2008).
+This case study provides evidence of the importance of considering interactions between wild and farmed animals and the need for collaboration, in this case between the specialist of beetle ecology and animal scientists.

 More recently there has been a marked increase of holistic and interdisciplinary research addressing biomass, nutrient and carbon recycling in soil-crop-animal systems at various scales, and their ecological, agronomic, environmental and economic impacts (Vayssières et al., 2009).
 Accordingly, animal science has adopted more holistic models, developing multi-dimensional impact assessment with metrics and methods derived from other disciplines including ecology, biogeochemistry, sociology and economics.
 Meanwhile, animal ecology and animal science have increasingly stressed the importance of considering the role of humans in their research, i.e. addressing sustainability and functioning of social ecological systems, a concept derived from new institutional economics (Ostrom, 2009).

 In the terrestrial production context, research is now addressing animal effects on nutrient and carbon cycles in diverse agroecosystems.
 There are studies of the influence of specific management factors (e.g. ruminant grazing intensity) on nutrient recycling pathways, soil compaction and carbon stocks (de Faccio et al., 2010).
-In systems research on carbon balance, the use of pasture as the main source of feed was shown to be a non-negligible carbon sink under both semi-arid (e.g. Sahel) and humid environments (e.g. Amazonia) (Assouma et al., 2017; Stahl et al., 2016) addressed the importance of developing an ecosystem approach to better assess the real contribution of livestock.
+In systems research on carbon balance, the use of pasture as the main source of feed was shown to be a non-negligible carbon sink under both semi-arid (e.g. Sahel) and humid environments (e.g. Amazonia) Some authors have addressed the importance of developing an ecosystem approach to better assess the real contribution of livestock (Assouma et al., 2017; Stahl et al., 2016) .
 Enteritic methane from ruminants, emission from manure deposition, emission by termites, and savannah fire have been accounted for as well as carbon sink function of soils and perennial ligneous vegetation in an annual cycle.
 The carbon balance was ultimately found to be slightly negative, i.e. emissions due to livestock activities are compensated by carbon sequestration in soil and trees at landscape level.
 Thus, when environmental impact assessments integrate all the compartments of the agro-ecosystem (biomass, soil, plants and animals in relation to the atmosphere), and both emission and sequestration, the results contrast with partial analysis that classed African pastoral ecosystems as high GHG contributors.
+Finally, recent work showed that the use of various metrics would slightly change the evaluated impact of ruminant’s methane emission on global warming (Allen et al., 2018).
+These results come from another community and they also stress the need to include other disciplines i.e. climate and atmospheric science for evaluating environmental impact of animals GHG emissions on global warming.